tegacodes/Drawing-Seeing-Moving-with-Code/docs/project1.md

 * Avoid using recorded (i.e. photographic and/or video) media.
 * Try to limit your loop to 10 frames, and make it a resolution of 1500 px by 1500 px.
 (This works out to be 300dpi for a 5 inch square.)
 * You may find this repository of nonlinear mapping functions helpful although this is for the more advanced coders as these need to be ported to p5js (they are in Processing).
 [Pattern master repository.](https://github.com/golanlevin/Pattern_Master).
 * Export a series of frames, and compile these into an animated GIF.
-Here is a helpful tutorial for creating animated GIFs from folders of images, using Photoshop.
+[Here is a helpful tutorial for creating animated GIFs from folders of images, using Photoshop.](http://www.briandalessandro.com/blog/create-an-animated-gif-in-photoshop-cs5/).
 Remember to set its duration to “forever”, and to adjust the frame durations to something appropriate.
+You could also try one of the many online gif makers out there such [as this one.](http://gifmaker.me/)
 * Your GIF can be any length, but keeping it under 2MB would be sensible.
 * Test out your GIF to make sure it animates as you expect!
 You can open most animated GIFs with web browsers to test them out.